firecrestHorizon/RPi4-Ubuntu22.04Srvr-Headless--uBloxGPS_RTC/README.md

 5. Configure Ubuntu to use GNSS board's external real-time clock (RTC) and remove fake-hwclock
 6. Test/check messages from the uBlox GNSS receiever

-**Additional Setup Procedure**
+TODO: **Additional Setup Procedure**

 To use this RPI/GNSS as a development test rig it is useful to install a programming language (I am using Swift) and to perform some additional configuration steps.

-This guide will also show how to configure the system s0 that we can edit code on a MacBook using Xcode, being able to keep the full benefit of the Xcode IDE.
+This guide will also show how to configure the system so that we can edit code on a MacBook using Xcode, being able to keep the full benefit of the Xcode IDE.

 1. Install Swift for ARM
 2. (Optional) Install git